RevenueHunt/docs/docs/how-to-guides/recommend-product-matrix.md

     ![how to recommend products matrix question2](/images/how_to_recommend_products_question2.png)

-### Step 4: Link collections
+### Step 4: Link collections/categories

 You should link the collections created in [Step 2](#step-2-create-collections) to the choices in the quiz.

-1. **Open Link Collections tab**: To do that, navigate to the [Link Collections](https://docs.revenuehunt.com/reference/quiz-builder/#link-collections) tab in the Quiz Builder.
+1. **Open Link Collections/Categories tab**: To do that, navigate to the [Link Collections/Categories](https://docs.revenuehunt.com/reference/quiz-builder/#link-collections) tab in the Quiz Builder.
-2. **Link Collections to choices**: Link the collections to chocies as shown below.
+2. **Link Collections/Categories to choices**: Link the collections/categories to chocies as shown below.

     ![how to recommend products matrix link collections](/images/how_to_recommend_products_linkcollections.png)